microsoft/BuildTourHack/stories/4/414_Docker.md

 ## 2. Building Images

-If you have Visual Studio 2017 you can have it create docker files for you by simply:
+If you have Visual Studio 2017 you can have it create Docker files for you by simply:
-* Right click on the Microsoft.Knowzy.WebApp project, select `Add -> Docker Support`, then choose `Linux` and click OK.
+* Right click on the Microsoft.Knowzy.WebApp project, select `Add -> Docker Support`.
+If you are on prompted for Target OS, choose `Linux` and click OK.

 ![Add Docker Support](images/AddDockerSupport.png)
 ![Choose Docker Linux](images/ChooseLinux.png)